scottaxcell/cs555-assignment2/README.md

 * store/retrive file:
     * print random node it connects to
     * print id of data
-    * print route of lookup message
+    * print route of lookupRequest message
     * print success/fail of file operation

 ## Notes
 * All peers are assumed to have the same port, this is vital.
-* store connected peer tcp connections using the registration id
+* A client and a peer cannot run on the same machine since they use the same port.

 ### Join protocol
 * new peer (X), get random peer (A) from discovery node
 * X send join request to A with X set as destination